Wild turkey: Subspecies

-Eastern wild turkey (Meleagris gallopavo silvestris) (Viellot, 1817)
+Eastern wild turkey (Meleagris gallopavo silvestris)

 This was the turkey subspecies Europeans first encountered in the wild: by the Puritans, the founders of Jamestown, the Dutch who lived in New York, and by the Acadians.
 Its range is one of the largest of all subspecies, covering the entire eastern half of the United States from Maine in the north to northern Florida and extending as far west as Minnesota, Illinois, and into Missouri.
 In Canada, its range extends into Southeastern Manitoba, Ontario, Southwestern Quebec (including Pontiac, Quebec and the lower half of the Western Quebec Seismic Zone), and the Maritime Provinces.
 They number from 5.1 to 5.3 million birds.
 They were first named 'forest turkey' in 1817, and can grow up to 4 ft tall.
 The upper tail coverts are tipped with chestnut brown.
 Males can reach 30 lb in weight.
 The eastern wild turkey is heavily hunted in the Eastern USA and is the most hunted wild turkey subspecies.

-Osceola wild turkey or Florida wild turkey (M. g. osceola) (Scott, 1890)
+Osceola wild turkey or Florida wild turkey (Meleagris gallopavo osceola)

 Most common in the Florida peninsula, they number from 80,000 to 100,000 birds.
 This bird is named for the famous Seminole leader Osceola, and was first described in 1890.
 It is smaller and darker than the eastern wild turkey.
 The wing feathers are very dark with smaller amounts of the white barring seen on other subspecies.
 Their overall body feathers are an iridescent green-purple color.
 They are often found in scrub patches of palmetto and occasionally near swamps, where amphibian prey is abundant.
 Osceola turkeys are the smallest subspecies weighing 16 to 18 lb.

-Rio Grande wild turkey (M. g. intermedia) (Sennett, 1879)
+Rio Grande wild turkey (Meleagris gallopavo intermedia)

 The Rio Grande wild turkey ranges through Texas to Oklahoma, Kansas, New Mexico, Colorado, Oregon, Utah, and was introduced to central and western California, as well as parts of a few northeastern states.
 It was also introduced to Hawaiʻi in the late 1950s.
 Population estimates for this subspecies are around 1,000,000.
 This subspecies, native to the central plain states, was first described in 1879, and has relatively long legs, better adapted to a prairie habitat.
 Its body feathers often have a green-coppery sheen.
 The tips of the tail and lower back feathers are a buff-to-very light tan color.
 Its habitats are brush areas next to streams, rivers or mesquite, pine and scrub oak forests.
 The Rio Grande turkey is gregarious.